Violence in Our Schools

 Monday, April 5, 1982

 Donald Schamp joined the Army in 1965 and became a helicopter pilot.
 He was shot down five times behind enemy lines in the Vietnam War.
 After he left the service, he enrolled at Garland County Community College to obtain a business administration major.
 William "Buddy" Putman dedicated his work day, from 8 a.m. to 9 p.m., to teaching business students.
 It was a job he truly loved.
-This morning around 11:15 these two men had their dreams shattered when 25-year-old Kelvin Love, a fulltime student at GCCC pulled out a .357 Magnum handgun and shot Donald in the head.
+This morning around 11:15 these two men had their dreams shattered when 25-year-old Kelvin Love, a full time student at GCCC pulled out a .357 Magnum handgun and shot Donald in the head.
 He then shot Buddy in the head as well.
 Donald died in the computer programming classroom ten minutes after being shot.
 Kelvin then grabbed 19-year-old co-ed Carrie Loy and held her hostage as he made his way out of the school.
-He had one arm around the front of her shoulders and his other hand held the gun to her ribs.
-They went out to her 1976 silver Mercury Cougar and he drove them west on Highway 270, heading toward Mena.
-Paramedics arrived at GCCC and took Buddy to Ouachita Memorial Hospital where he died at 1:15 p.m.
+He had one arm around the front of her shoulders, and his other hand held the gun to her ribs.
+They went out to her 1976 silver Mercury Cougar, and he drove them west on Highway 270, heading toward Mena.
+EMTs arrived at GCCC and took Buddy to Ouachita Memorial Hospital where he died at 1:15 p.m.
 Sheriff deputies and state troopers began chasing Kelvin and Carrie, reaching speeds of 80 miles per hour.
-Authorities setup a road block at the intersection of Highways 71 and 88, near the town of Hatfield, about 20 miles south of Mena.
+Authorities set up a road block at the intersection of Highways 71 and 88, near the town of Hatfield, about 20 miles south of Mena.
 Kelvin drove through the escape path of the road and struck one of the police cars.
 This collision shredded the Cougar's front tire on the passenger side.
 Police then opened fire on the car's radiator and brought the car to a smoking halt.
 Polk County Sheriff Al Hadaway used a speaker to negotiate with Kelvin on his options.
 There were only two: 1) release Carrie and surrender or 2) harm Carrie and be killed by the police.
 Kelvin spent the next 20 minutes verifying his safety before throwing the .357 Magnum out the window, followed by a knife.
 He was then arrested and taken back to Hot Springs.
 He was charged with two counts of capital felony murder and one count of kidnapping.
 On Friday, September 3, 1982, a jury found Kelvin guilty of capital murder and sentenced him to life in prison without parole.
 Garland County Community College is now known as National Park Community College.

 THOSE WHO DIED:

-William "Buddy" Putman, 39 Donald Schamp, 34
+William "Buddy" Putman, 39

 University of Wisconsin-Madison, Madison, Wisconsin